changrong-work/changrong-work.github.io/index.md

 <iframe src="chart2.html" width="700" height="500" frameborder="0"></iframe>

 This visualization shows UFO sightings across the United States using geographic coordinates.
 Each point represents a reported sighting, plotted using latitude and longitude.
 I used color encoding to represent different UFO shapes, allowing viewers to distinguish between categories.The data was filtered to include only sightings within the United States.
 Latitude and longitude values were converted to numeric format, and invalid entries were removed.
-Additionally, a subset of the data was sampled to improve performance and rendering speed.

 To enhance the visualization, I added a dropdown menu that allows users to select a specific UFO shape.
 When a shape is selected, the corresponding points are highlighted while other points are faded using opacity.
 This interaction helps users focus on a specific category and makes spatial patterns easier to interpret.